aimms/how-to/Articles/120/120-pro-user-groups.rst

 -----------------------------------------

 This brings us to a second method of granting access, which is within the application itself.
-The AIMMS PRO library allows an AIMMS App to identify the current user and identify the groups that user is in, namely via the procedure: ``pro::GetCurrentUserInfo``.
+The AIMMS PRO Library allows an AIMMS App to identify the current user and identify the groups that user is in, namely via the procedure: ``pro::GetCurrentUserInfo``.

 Let us continue our example.
 A planner may change the start and duration of production activities which are in the model represented by the parameters ``startProduction(a)`` and ``durationProduction(a)`` respectively.